-Paulina Flatt (Carrie Masters) was born in Bangkok, Thailand where she lived for two years.
+Paulina Flatt (Zuzu Bailey) was born in Bangkok, Thailand where she lived for two years.
 She has since lived in Illinois, Colorado, and Nebraska.
 Currently she attends Calvert Elementary in Auburn, NE.
 Paulina participates in soccer, band, choir, and theater.
 Previously she has appeared in the Youth Actors Academy of Lincoln production of William Shakespeare’s “Midsummer Night's Dream” in 2017.
 Paulina performed the role of Carrie Masters in the 2018 Brownville Village Theatre's production “A Resurrection”.
 She also attended the Young Performers Workshop at the Brownville Village Theatre in 2018.

-Xavier Carr (Reverend William Esterbrook) has been a member of the arts since high school, primarily as a singer.
+Xavier Carr (Freddy Filmore, Joseph and Others) has been a member of the arts since high school, primarily as a singer.
 In 2008, he tried acting for the first time at Peru State College and fell in love with.
 In 2012, he expanded his horizons and became an actor at the Brownville Village Theatre, where he later was a part of for four seasons, and counting.
-Since 2008, he has been in various shows such as Pippin, Godspell, Next To Normal, Big River, Perfect Wedding, Once on This Island and many others.
-He says he is truly blessed to be a part of the fall show at the Brownville Village Theatre this year.
+Since 2008, he has been in various shows such as Pippin, Godspell, Next To Normal, Big River, Perfect Wedding, Once on This Island, A Resurrection and many others.
+He says he is truly blessed to be a part of the Christmas show at the Brownville Village Theatre this year.
 It truly is a wonderful life!

-Mitch Bean (Artistic Director) is a graduate of Central College and holds his Bachelor’s in music and theatre.
+Mitch Bean (George Baily, Artistic Director) is a graduate of Central College and holds his Bachelor’s in music and theatre.
 Mitch recently moved from Chicago to Omaha with his fiancée and co-artistic director, Rachel Curtiss.
 Both have been working hard to continue BVT's long tradition of summer repertory as well as on many off-season BVT sponsored events including Willa Cather’s A Resurrection, The RiverInn’s production of Murder on the Missouri, and a youth workshop and now It's a Wonderful Life.
 Mitch’s past BVT directing credits include Steel Magnolias, The Tell-Tell Farce, Maybe Baby, It's You, The Game’s Afoot, The Marvelous Wonderettes, Oh, Fudge!, and The Tender Trap.
 His BVT acting credits include Toad in A Year with Frog and Toad, Charlie Brown in Snoopy!!, Glenn in Rumors, Frankie in Forever Plaid and Jesus in Godspell.